Teaching is a fantastic career, and the Trust seeks to support individuals as they take their first step towards inspiring future generations.

-The aim is to ensure that our TSA offers high quality Initial Teacher Training (ITT) placements using a wide range of options to engage trainees from diverse backgrounds, which will then provide our academies with the excellent teachers of tomorrow.
+The aim is to ensure that our Trust offers high quality Initial Teacher Training (ITT) placements using a wide range of options to engage trainees from diverse backgrounds, which will then provide our academies with the excellent teachers of tomorrow.

 Our partner universities offer the following courses:

-- University of Northampton: Primary
+- University of Northampton: Primary.

 If you wish to apply for School Direct, you need to apply via the UCAS website.